Top tips for making a complaint about local authorities

 Be clear and brief

-- Cover all the relevant points, but be as brief as you can.
-Avoid writing long letters or emails – you may feel you need to write in great detail but in most cases this is not necessary.
+- Cover all the relevant points but be as brief as you can.
+Avoid writing long letters or emails – if you struggle to write briefly there are online tools such as AI that can help summarise your complaint for you.

 - Make it easy to read by using numbered lists and headings to highlight the important issues.